FreeRTOS/coreMQTT/test/cbmc/proofs/MQTTPropGet_RetainAvailable/README.md

-MQTTPropGet_ConnRetainAvailable proof
+MQTTPropGet_RetainAvailable proof
 ==============

-This directory contains a memory safety proof for MQTTPropGet_ConnRetainAvailable.
+This directory contains a memory safety proof for MQTTPropGet_RetainAvailable.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer